 Lunch: You will eat your sack lunch under the cover of the trees at a site equipped with sitting stumps.
 Our whole group will eat together (the upper and lower grades plus all the adults).
 Please remember the Pack It In, Pack It Out policy.

 Museum/Education Center Activities: Kids are able to observe and explore animal mounts, a touch table, an aquarium, bones, feathers, tree cross sections, and an ant farm within the class.
 Kids will understand what a wildlife refuge is as they visit different stations to answer questions about animal and plant adaptations.

-Ages: The content of this adventure is designed for kids in grades 4-8, however older students are welcome.
-Please do not bring younger students.
-The students will be divided into grades 4-6 and grades 7-12.
+Ages: The content of this adventure is designed for students in grades K-6, however older students are welcome.
+Please do not bring younger kids.
+The students will be divided into grades K-3 and 4-6.
 Please register your adult(s) with the lower or upper grade students that you will spend the majority of your time with.

 Payment is required in advance via Paypal, credit card, debit card, check, or cash.
 There is no "Pay at the Refuge."
 Your reservation is confirmed when payment is received.

 Cancellation Policy: You can have a full refund if you contact Exploring Families 3 days before the event.
 There is no refund if you cancel after that.

 Parking: Parking is free so drive past the front gate and pay box.
 Drive straight until the public restrooms on the left.
 Park in the small parking lot.

 About ticks, which are common at Turnbull: Tick bite prevention.
 From the Spokane Regional Health District about ticks in our area.

 Additional helpful info:

 This highly recommended field trip booklet contains The Golden Rules at Turnbull plus the Activity Sheets your kids will need for the Nature Hunt, Aquatic Activities and Indoor Activities.
 This booklet is designed 4th, 5th & 6th graders but all kids can use it.